 Common barriers include:

-Ensure the information is accessible to everyone, including those with disabilities or lack of access to the internet.
-Giving people a minimum of two weeks' notice of initiatives and including a reminder is recommended.
+Ensure the information is accessible to everyone, including those with disabilities or without internet access.
+Giving people at least two weeks' notice of initiatives and including a reminder are recommended.

 Different people have different comfort levels and preferences when it comes to participating, so offering multiple avenues for engagement can break down barriers.

-Meetings should be arranged at convenient times (e.g., not during business hours).
+Meetings should be scheduled at convenient times (e.g., outside business hours).
 You could hold meetings at different times and in various locations.
-Also, could you think about avoiding popular holiday times in the areas?
+Also, could you consider avoiding popular holiday periods in the area?

 Consider accessibility to buildings where meetings are being held.
 Review if facilities are hard to access by those with disabilities and avoid locations that are hard to get to for people without access to transport.

 Building trust is a long-term process.
-The past conflict between your organization and the target community may account for poor participation.
+The past conflict between your organization and the target community may be contributing to low participation.

 Begin by acknowledging past issues or concerns and committing to a more inclusive approach.
-Engage with community leaders and organizations to vouch for the process's fairness and transparency.
+Engage with community leaders and organizations to vouch for the fairness and transparency of the process.
 Address concerns openly and work to resolve them, demonstrating that participation is valued and respected.

 Recognize and address the power imbalances that can come with community and stakeholder engagement.